STEM Makerspace

 This Makerspace will allow Aspire to expand our capacity to provide high-impact STEM programming and other project-based experiential learning opportunities to our students.
 This new space will help us expand and enhance our programming.
 For example:

-• We will have flexibility to grow to support additional students and have a central meeting place for staff, students, and families.
+• We will have flexibility to support additional students and have a central meeting place for staff, students, and families.
 The multi-functional design, furniture, and setup will allow us to use the space for various functions over the course of a single day.
 For example, we may start with a desk and laptop setup while students participate in a coding class, then move the furniture to create an open space for a dance or yoga class, and then pull in larger lab-style furniture for a science experiment.

 • We will be able to offer science experiments/labs, coding classes, robotics demonstrations, video/film/podcast design projects, and more.
 This will include providing instruction led by our staff and welcoming guest speakers and presenters.